openstack/keystone/doc/source/admin/federation/configure_federation.rst

 resource in keystone, the name of the federation protocol configured in keystone, and the ECP endpoint for the Identity Provider.
-If you are the cloud administrator, the name of the Identity Provider and protocol was configured in `Identity Provider`_ and `Protocol`_ respectively.
+If you are the cloud administrator, the name of the Identity Provider and protocol was configured in `Create an Identity Provider`_ and `Create a Protocol`_ respectively.
 If you are not the administrator, you must obtain this information from the administrator.

 The ECP endpoint for the Identity Provider can be obtained from its metadata without involving an administrator.
 This endpoint is the